jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-externalized.md

 ```

 You can use many other properties to externalize the configuration of
-your Spring Boot, VMware GemFire applications.
+your Spring Boot, [vmware-gemfire-name] applications.
 See the
 [Javadoc](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/package-frame.html)
 for specific configuration properties.
 Specifically, review the
 `enabling` annotation attributes.